Your Complete .htaccess Guide: Including .htaccess Basics and More

 require group admin

-SSI is a simple scripting language which is mainly used for embedding HTML documents into other HTML documents, so frequently-used elements like menus and headers can easily be reused.
+SSI is a simple scripting language which you would mainly use to embed HTML documents into other HTML documents.
+So you can easily re-use frequently-used elements like menus and headers.

 Server Side Includes are enabled by default with some web-hosting servers.
 If yours isn’t, you can use your .htaccess file to enable it, like this: